| |

 Instructions

-- Heat the oil and butter in a large saucepan over medium heat.
-Add the shallots and cook them until soft and translucent, 3 to 5 minutes.
+• Heat the oil and butter in a large saucepan over medium-low to medium heat.
+Add the shallots and cook until they're soft and translucent, 3-5 minutes.
 Add the garlic and simmer for 1 minute while stirring constantly so it doesn't burn.
 Drop in the anchovies and cook them for 30 seconds, pressing them into the oil to break them up.

-- Add the rice, the other ¼ teaspoon of salt, and pepper to taste.
+• Add the rice, the remaining ¼ teaspoon of salt, and pepper to taste.
 Toast the rice for 30 seconds while stirring often.

-- Pour the wine into the rice and simmer for 2 minutes to cook off the alcohol.
+• Pour the wine into the rice and simmer for 2 minutes to cook off some of the alcohol.
 Pour in 2 cups of chicken stock, raise the heat to bring everything to a boil, then reduce to a simmer.

-- Cover the pan with a lid, and cook the rice until it's just about tender, 15 to 20 minutes.
-If near the 15- to 20-minute mark it looks like the rice needs more liquid to finish cooking, add some and extend the cooking time.
+• Cover the pan with a lid, and cook the rice until it's just about tender, 15-20 minutes.
+If it looks like the rice needs more liquid to finish cooking near the 15-20-minute mark, add some and extend the cooking time.

-- When the rice is about done, nestle the shrimp into the rice.
+• When the rice is about done, nestle the shrimp into it.
 If you have any remaining broth, add more to keep the rice moistened during the remaining cooking time.

-- Cook the shrimp for 3 to 4 minutes per side until they're pink and begin to curl.
+• Cook the shrimp for 3-4 minutes per side until they're pink and begin to curl.
 Remove the pan from the heat, and garnish the rice with fresh lemon juice and parsley before serving.
 Enjoy!

 What a delicious and flavorful recipe!
 The garlic, shallots, and anchovies really make this dish, and the juicy shrimp give it that protein boost.